Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Abstract

 This review surveys the theoretical foundations of semi-local functionals, including local density approximations, generalized gradient approximations, and meta-generalized gradient approximations.
 We provide a comprehensive, consistently organized discussion that consolidates both historical developments and recent advances in this field.
 Beginning with the essential concepts of Kohn--Sham density functional theory, we present the construction principles of semi-local exchange-correlation functionals.
 Special attention is given to the physical motivations underlying functional development, the mathematical properties that guide their construction, and the practical considerations that determine their applicability across different chemical and physical systems.
 For each class of functionals, we trace their evolution from early prototypes to modern sophisticated forms, highlighting key innovations and the interplay between theoretical rigor and empirical fitting.
 We examine how successive rungs of Jacob's ladder, from the local density approximation through generalized gradient approximations to meta-generalized gradient approximations, incorporate additional ingredients to improve accuracy while maintaining computational efficiency.

-This work is intended to serve as both a introduction for newcomers to the field and a comprehensive reference for practitioners.
-By consolidating the extensive literature on semi-local functionals and providing a unified framework for understanding their construction and application, we aim to facilitate further developments in density functional approximations and their use in tackling the diverse challenges of modern computational chemistry and condensed matter physics.
+This work is intended to serve as both an introduction for newcomers to the field and a comprehensive reference for practitioners.
+We consolidate the extensive literature on semi-local functionals and provide a unified framework for understanding their construction and application.
+Throughout, we align our nomenclature and definitions with those of the Libxc library of exchange-correlation functionals.
+In doing so, we aim to facilitate further developments in density functional approximations, as well as their use in tackling the diverse challenges of modern computational chemistry and condensed matter physics.